Best tools to grow your business exponentially!

 Why Website Security is Important?

-Terrible case scenario, companies may be made to spend ransomware to attackers in order to recover access to the website.
+Terrible case scenario, companies may be made to spend ransomware to attackers to recover access to the website.
 Over 50 million website users have been warned that a webpage they’re visiting may contain malware or steal data, according to Google.

 Moreover, each week, Google blacklists approximately 20,000 websites for malware and approximately 50,000 websites for phishing.
 If you’re running a company page, you’ll want to give importance to Website security.